$T$-equivariant motives of flag varieties: Abstract

 \section{Abstract}

-We use the construction of the stable homotopy category by Khan-Ravi to calculate the $K$-theory of $T$-equivariant flag varieties over an affine scheme.
-We also explain how to relate these results to the motivic world and deduce the classical results for $T$-equivariant intersection theory and $K$-theory of flag varieties.
+We use the construction of the stable homotopy category by Khan-Ravi to calculate the integral $T$-equivariant $K$-theory spectrum of a flag variety over an affine scheme, where $T$ is a split torus associated to the flag variety.
+More precisely, we show that the $T$-equivariant $K$-theory ring spectrum of a flag variety is decomposed into a direct sum of $K$-theory spectra of the classifying stack $\B{T}$ indexed by the associated Weyl group.
+We also explain how to relate these results to the motivic world and deduce classical results for $T$-equivariant intersection theory and $K$-theory of flag varieties.
+For this purpose, we analyze the motive of schemes stratified by affine spaces with group action, that preserves these stratifications.
+We work with cohomology theories, that satisfy certain vanishing conditions, which are satisfied for example by motivic cohomology and $K$-Theory.